 Express gratitude.
 School administrators, teachers, and other school professionals can promote gratitude in students by modeling it.
 For example, schools could have periodic gratitude days, during which staff members announce what they are grateful for and ask students to do the same.
 In particular, it is beneficial for staff members to focus their thoughts and feelings of gratitude to specific people or students in the school and to directly express their gratitude in person.
 Use the downloadable and adaptable Gratitude Works note card to send gratitude letters.

 Treat yourself and others.
-Write down on downloadable template (available at NASP online) a key thematic word you notice colleagues exhibiting which have had a positive impact on each other and/or students.
-Tape to it a small candy bar, tea bag or other treat and put them in staff mailboxes, on their desks, or in a basket in the staff lounge.
+Write on the downloadable template (available on the NASP website) a key thematic word you notice colleagues exhibiting that has helped students grow, engage, and bounce back.
+Tape it to small candy bars, tea bags, or other treats and put them in staff mailboxes, on their desks, or in a basket in the staff lounge.
 Be sure to keep one for yourself!

-Recharge the Power of Possibility.
-Recharge yourself by allocating a few minutes this week to do something that you enjoy or find relaxing.
-This will help to relieve stress, build resilience and enhance optimism.
-Encourage those adults around you to recharge and unlock your potential as well.
+Rest your gears!
+Give yourself time this week to do something that you enjoy and/or find relaxing.
+This will help relieve stress, build resilience, and enhance your ability to rise up.
+Encourage those adults around you to rest their gears as well.

 Involve your community.
 Work with school leaders to identify community agencies that work to create positive school climates.
 Many agencies are often looking for ways to get involved with schools and reach families.
-Consider contacting foodbanks, law enforcement agencies, recreation centers, and religious organizations.
-These organizations often work with families prior to enrolling in school so creation of ongoing partnerships can create a connected and positive environment where all stakeholders are working towards one goal.
+Consider contacting food banks, law enforcement agencies, recreation centers, and religious organizations.
+These organizations often work with families prior to students enrolling in school so new or ongoing partnerships can create a connected and positive environment where all stakeholders are working towards one goal.

 Engage families.
-Offer families/guardians increased opportunities to access the school building.
-Offer homework information sessions, positive parenting classes, trainings on alternatives in discipline, computer training courses, accounting courses, award ceremonies for parents etc. These events allow for the school environment to become a welcoming and warm environment that not only offers educational support to its students but also to parents and guardians as well.
+Offer families/guardians increased opportunities to access the school building, in person or virtually.
+Offer homework information sessions, positive parenting classes, trainings on alternatives in discipline, computer training courses, accounting courses, award ceremonies, etc. These events allow for the school environment to become a welcoming and warm environment that not only offers educational support to its students but also to parents and guardians.

 Create critical connections.
-Identify at-risk students and assign a staff member or older student (mentor) to check in with them at the beginning of each day, and again before school ends.
-This system will be beneficial for the student who is being checked on, but the older student, as well.
-Ensuring our at-risk students are being supported is a great way to ensure all students are connected to support.
+Identify at-risk students and assign a staff member or older student (mentor) to check in with them at the beginning of each day and again before school ends.
+This system will be beneficial not only for the student who is being checked on, but also the older student as well.
+This helps ensure that our at-risk students are connected to support.

 Connect through social networking.
-Participate in social media campaign through NASP with #SPAW2020.
-Engage on social media to share your SPAW ideas, highlight creative activities as well as connect with colleagues celebrating SPAW in a variety of ways.
+Participate in a social media campaign through NASP with #SchoolPsychWeek.
+Engage on social media to share your NSPW ideas, highlight creative activities, and connect with colleagues.
 Read inspiring posts for additional unique activity ideas.
-Further, you can stay connected to your colleagues and see what is happening around the country by visiting the NASP website for daily recaps posted throughout SPAW.
+Further, you can stay connected to your colleagues to see what is happening around the country by visiting the NASP website for daily recaps posted throughout NSPW.